web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

 WPT's reftests are great for testing web-platform features that have some visual effect.
-[The reftests reference page](reftests) describes them in the abstract, but for the purposes of this guide, we'll take it for granted that the reftest is the perfect way to test for bidirectional text overrides.
+[The reftests reference page](reftests) describes them in the abstract, but for the purposes of this guide, we'll only consider the features we need to test the `<bdo>` element.

 ```eval_rst
 .. contents::